We’ve found 16 results for “Icons”.

 BBB’s restoration of The TWA Flight Center at JFK International Airport prepares an icon of modern architecture for future adaptive reuse.

 BBB has guided the restoration of Marcel Breuer’s iconic 1966 building – originally designed as the Whitney Museum – and helped transform it into The Met Breuer.
-In this iconic space, The Metropolitan Museum of Art will present exhibitions of modern and contemporary art.
+In this iconic space, The Metropolitan Museum of Art presents exhibitions of modern and contemporary art.
 The building is bold and intimate at the same time, with an integrity, beauty, and honesty of design, materials, and execution that places it among the most distinguished mid-century modern buildings in New York.

 BBB’s work on the revitalization of Grand Central Terminal has transformed America’s busiest train station into a contemporary, multi-use transit and retail hub.